ADU Builder in Santa Barbara

 We respect your privacy and will never share your information.

 Hive ADU specializes exclusively in custom accessory dwelling units.
-As ADU builders serving Santa Barbara, we structure our process around feasibility, permitting, and construction within a single coordinated design-build approach.
+As ADU builders serving Santa Barbara, we structure our process around feasibility, permitting, and construction, all within a single, coordinated design-build approach.
 Our design-build process is built around feasibility, design and engineering coordination, permit readiness, and construction execution with clear milestones.
 We help you make the key decisions early, layout, placement, utilities, and finish level, so the plan set is aligned before it goes in for review.

 Santa Barbara Feasibility Snapshot